 To avoid reading errors and such, any unreadable memory page is filled with “BAD!” pattern.

-This is not something added by FsPlus, rather it is a “less” documented feature of Hiew32 where you can run it with a disks device name and have it edit the disk.
-Using the provided GUI you can easily do just that.
+This is not something added by FsPlus, rather it is a undocumented feature of Hiew32 where you can use Hiew to edit/view logical and physical disk sectors:

 This tool has been tested with Windows Vista (32) and Windows XP SP2 and with Hiew 7.29.